DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 3.md

 ### Put It to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a empty dictionary named `storeKnight`.
+2. Create an empty dictionary named `storeKnight`.